mynameisaaron/CloudArchitecture/AIPrompter/README.md

 I dont have an entire IDE to share with you here, but considering that a group of MIT students are spending their time marketing promp-engineering solutions, \
 I thought I would share my own prompt solution I personnally use. \
-Skip to my Techinal My straight forward Technical Readme file here, to start prompting your AI to help you design webpages.
+Skip straight to the Technical Readme file [here](README-TECH.md), to start prompting your AI to help you design webpages.

 I want to share a number of general AI observations:
 1) There are going to be a certain percentage people who try to understand and use this technology and another portion of people who will be left behind.
 I would recomend everyone try to use AI in order to be productive and competetive in the market place and in their personal lives.
 Moreoever, these technologies should not be feared in education.
 Students should be taught and familiarized with AI now.